Forward Industries (NASDAQ:FORD) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Forward Industries (NASDAQ:FORD – Free Report) in a report released on Tuesday morning.
+StockNews.com assumed coverage on shares of Forward Industries (NASDAQ:FORD – Free Report) in a report published on Wednesday.
 The firm issued a hold rating on the textile maker’s stock.

 An institutional investor recently raised its position in Forward Industries stock.
-Renaissance Technologies LLC lifted its position in shares of Forward Industries, Inc. (NASDAQ:FORD – Free Report) by 1.5% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 602,440 shares of the textile maker’s stock after purchasing an additional 8,800 shares during the period.
-Renaissance Technologies LLC owned about 5.99% of Forward Industries worth $886,000 as of its most recent SEC filing.
-Institutional investors own 13.95% of the company’s stock.
+Renaissance Technologies LLC raised its stake in shares of Forward Industries, Inc. (NASDAQ:FORD – Free Report) by 3.4% in the 1st quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 559,340 shares of the textile maker’s stock after purchasing an additional 18,200 shares during the period.
+Renaissance Technologies LLC owned 5.56% of Forward Industries worth $624,000 as of its most recent filing with the Securities & Exchange Commission.
+Institutional investors and hedge funds own 13.95% of the company’s stock.

 Forward Industries Company Profile